The people of the many tribes living in the world of Horizon Zero Dawn.

 - Ironic Echo: He tells Aloy to turn her face towards the sun before attempting to execute her at the beginning of the game.
-At the end of the game Aloy echoes it back at him just before killing him.
-Depending on your dialogue choice she either does this out of sincere respect for his faith, or as a angry taunt.
+At the end of the game Aloy echoes it back at him in his last moment.
+Depending on your dialogue choice she either does this out of pity and sincere respect for his faith - and even waits until he does turn his face to stab him - or as a angry taunt after stabbing him.

 - Killed Mid-Sentence: If you choose the logical option, Aloy will tell him he'll die then HADES will be next.
 Helis will begin ranting that the Buried Shadow will save him right as Aloy runs him through with her spear.